International English

 International English is the concept of using the English language as a global means of communication similar to an international auxiliary language, and often refers to the movement towards an international standard for the language.
-Related and sometimes synonymous terms include: Global English, World English, Common English, Continental English, General English, Engas (English as associate language), and Globish.
-Sometimes, these terms refer to the actuality of the situation, where English is spoken and used in numerous dialects around the world.
-These terms may acknowledge the diversity and varieties of English spoken throughout the world.
+Related and sometimes synonymous terms include: Global English, World English, Continental English, General English and Common English.
+These terms may describe the fact that English is spoken and used in numerous dialects around the world or refer to a desired standardisation (i.e. Standard English).

-Sometimes however, these related terms refer to a desired standardisation (i.e., Standard English), but there is no consensus on the path to this goal.
-There have been many proposals for making International English more accessible to people from different nationalities; Basic English is an example, but it failed to make progress.
+There have been many proposals for making International English more accessible to people from different nationalities but there is no consensus; Basic English is an example, but it failed to make progress.
 More recently, there have been proposals for English as a lingua franca (ELF) in which non-native speakers take a highly active role in the development of the language.
-It has also been argued that International English is held back by its traditional spelling.
-There has been slow progress in adopting alternative spellings.